ppapasaikas/SANJUAN/README.txt

 It is not designed to determine inclusion levels of alternative splicing events under only one condition.

-SANJUAN is applicable to data from the following species.
+SANJUAN detects in a de-novo manner splicing events but also relies on annotation data of splicing events.
+SANJUAN comes with the capability of adding new genomes / species by the user.
+Therefore, SANJUAN offers convenient scripts.
+In addition, the following genomes / species are available ready-to-use.
 1. human      (hg19)
+2. human      (hg38)
-2. mouse (mm10)
+3. mouse      (mm10)
+4. fly        (dm6)
-3. zebrafish (dr10)
+5. zebrafish  (danRer10)
+6. worm       (ce11)

 As input SANJUAN takes either
 1. RNAseq data (FASTQ, FASTQGZ files, only paired-end)